 Don't douche, have sex, or put anything in your vagina for at least 24 hours before the test.
 When you come in for the Pap test, your doctor might ask you for the date of your last period, if you are taking any hormones, or what type of birth control you use.
 Tell your doctor if you've had surgery on your cervix or if you've had a hysterectomy.

-Starting at age 21, we recommend a Pap test every 3 years up until age 30.
-Beginning at age 30, women should get a Pap test every 3 or 5 years, depending on risk.
-Most women will not need to continue to get Pap tests until after age 65.
+Starting at age 21, we recommend a Pap test every 3 years through age 29.
+Beginning at age 30, most women should get a Pap test every 5 years, along with a test that includes HPV screening.
+Most women will not need to continue to get Pap tests after age 65.

 Even if you've had only one sexual experience, and it was years ago, you should have Pap tests regularly.
 Continue to have Pap tests until age 65, even after you're no longer sexually active.

-Getting a Pap test every 3 or 5 years is safe for most women.
-It can take a long time for cell changes to develop into cancer.
-Either schedule gives your doctor a chance to find and treat changes in the cells of your cervix that could lead to cancer.
-Finding changes early is the key to preventing cancer.
+Getting a Pap test every 3 or 5 years as recommended offers good prevention for most women, because it can take a long time for cell changes in the cervix to develop into cancer.
+This schedule gives your doctor a chance to find and treat any changes in your cells early, which is the key to preventing cancer.

-Some women don't need Pap tests.
-You might not need routine Pap tests if you:
+You may not need routine Pap tests anymore if you:

 Sexual activity can expose women to many sexually transmitted infections or sexually transmitted diseases.
 One of these is human papillomavirus (HPV), which can cause abnormal cell growth that in some cases can lead to cervical cancer.